komascript/latex-contract/README.md

 tests.
 If you've created a new test and think that it would be useful, please either do a pull request or [add a new issue](#how-to-report-issues) and include your test file.

-If you would like to have the package on CTAN and also in TeX distributions, you can become the CTAN release agent of `latex-contract`.
-To do this, however, you must first convince the CTAN team that `contract` is a suitable, not too generic name for a new LaTeX package.
-Unfortunately, I was not able to do this.
-Queries to me about this and about possible renaming of the package are undesirable and risk further stalling the development of this LaTeX package and all my other LaTeX packages.

 # How to Report Issues